Kinoma/KPR-examples/README.md

 <x-app-info id="proxyhandler.example.kinoma.marvell.com"><span class="uiSample networkSample mediaSample"></span></x-app-info>

-Photo images are fetched from a Flickr feed using a proxy handler which returns array of photo objects.
+Displays an auto-scrolling horizontal view of photos.
+Photo images are fetched from a Flickr feed using a proxy handler which returns an array of photo objects.
 A proxy handler is often used to filter data returned from a web service into a simplified format for use by the host application.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***